 The flexibility of home care means that it really can be tailored to the person’s needs.
 The care user can therefore be supported in the ways that are most suited to them.
-This could mean as little as a weekly visit from a carer to help with the shopping, or it could mean having live-in carer who provides 24/7 support.
+This could mean as little as a weekly visit from a carer to help with the shopping, or it could mean having a live-in carer who provides 24/7 support.
 You can also request a medically trained carer who can administer medication care for someone with specific medical needs.

 What’s more, if your needs change in the future, you’ll be able to adapt your home care service to suit you.
 It could be as easy as increasing the number of domiciliary home care visits you have.
 Of course, you could decide later that you want to move into a care home.
 However, if you choose a care home based on your current needs and then your condition changes, it may be difficult to find the right care without moving home again.

 Most home care services, including Abing Homecare, work hard to find the right carer for you.
 You’ll be able to make specific requests to help you find a carer who’s a perfect match for you.
-For example, you might request a carer who has access to a car, who knows sign language, or who like animals.
+For example, you might request a carer who has access to a car, who knows sign language, or who likes animals.
 This personal touch is one of the biggest benefits of home care.

 A number of studies have shown that older people are significantly happier when receiving care at home.
 In fact, a 2014 poll revealed that 97% of people do not want to move into residential care when they are older.
 The benefits of home care extend to both mental and physical health too.
 Hospital admissions are higher among care home residents than elderly people living at home.
 The Good Care Group has published a detailed report on this topic, showing the reduction in a variety of hospital admissions from people with support at home compared to those in care homes.